 Benesse House Museum Photographs

-The Benesse House consists of four buildings, all designed by Tadao Ando: the Museum, the Oval (opened in 1995), the Park and the Beach (both opened in 2006) on the island of Naoshima.
+The Benesse House is a unique and innovative complex of buildings designed by Tadao Ando, located on the beautiful island of Naoshima in Japan.
+The complex consists of four buildings: the Museum, the Oval (opened in 1995), the Park, and the Beach (both opened in 2006).

 The Benesse House is a place where people can explore art, nature, architecture, and their own thoughts in a multi-layered and synergistic fashion.